Hideo Sasaki 1919 – 2000

 Ian Mcharg was an influential Scottish landscape architect.
 He wrote on urban design architecture and city planning employing natural energy efficient means in the landscape architecture.
 He is the author of ‘Design with Nature’, his book on regional planning and ecological designing.
 Ian Mcharg was born on 20th November, 1920 in Clydebank, Scotland.
 He studied landscape architecture at Graduate School of Design of Harvard University in 1949.
 He taught at the University of Pennsylvania in Philadelphia where he established the school of landscape architecture in 1957.

-Ian Mcharg opened his own architectural practice, Wallace & McHarg Associates (Wallace McHarg Roberts & Todd).
+Ian Mcharg opened his own architectural practice, Wallace & McHarg Associates (Wallace McHarg Roberts & Todd) designing landscaping architecture.
+He created amzing garden architecture.
 His key projects include Inner Harbor, Baltimore, Maryland; Lower Mannhattan masterplan, New York City; Pardisan, Tehran, Iran and others.
 He won Japan Prize in 2000.
 He died of pulmonary infection on 5th March, 2001.

 4. Cornelia Oberlander 1921